I-LeCorbeau/sxwm/README.md

 ###SXWM - Simple/Scriptable X Window Manager

 ```
 Still under development.
 Some documentation and other stuff are lacking.
+Important note: the main
+reasons for the existence of sxwm and sxutils is for me to learn C, and have fun with shell scripting.
+There will be periods where weeks (or months) can go by without any activity in the repository.
+That's
+not because the project is abandoned, it's simply because I may not have the time or inspiration to work
+on it.
+All I can guarantee is that I will never leave it in a buggy state, and if I encounter a bug or
+someone reports one, I will fix it as soon as humanly possible.
 ```

 ## Description